kln12/Interview_questions/jenkins.md

 **12.How to set Jenkins build to fail based specific word in console output ?
 Answer**We can set up Jenkins to fail a build based on a specific word or phrase in the console output using the "Text Finder" or "Text Finder Post-Processor" plugin    You can either create a new Jenkins job or modify an existing one.
 In your job configuration, make sure you have the necessary build steps configured, and you are capturing the console output.
 To fail the build based on specific text in the console output, add a post-build action to your job:
 In the job configuration, scroll down to the "Post-build Actions" section.
 Click on "Add post-build action" and select "Text Finder" or "Text Finder Post-Processor" depending on which one you've installed.

 **13.what is the need of CICD tools?
 Answer**
 **14.What type of Jenkinsfile you have worked on?
-Answer**
+Answer** Declarative Jenkinsfile: This is a simplified way of defining Jenkins pipelines.
+It uses a more structured and less code-heavy syntax.
+Declarative Jenkinsfiles are well-suited for straightforward, linear pipelines and are easier for beginners to understand.

 **15.Can we have job for pr and once merge is done the source branch should be deleted?
 Answer**Yes, you can set up a Jenkins job to perform tasks like PR (Pull Request) validation and branch deletion once the merge is done.
 To achieve this, you will need to use a combination of Jenkins plugins and pipeline scripting.
 Install Required Plugins:GitHub Integration Plugin,Pipeline Plugin